DSC-TCET/Github-for-beginners/Github Session.md

 # Github session

+Welcome to our session. let's get started with github.
+Before we jump into it we need to know a few things and terms related to it.
+You can see the README.md for resources related to git/github.
+Now let us get started with Open Source.

 ## Git

 Git is a widely-used version control system used to manage code.
 Nearly 70% of developers use Git, according to a Stack Overflow survey.